Tyler-OBrien/personal_website/content/about/index.md

 You can read more about some of my [Projects]({{< ref "/projects" >}} "My Projects"), and [blog posts]({{< ref "/posts" >}} "My Blog Posts").

-This website is hosted via [CouchDB Pages](https://github.com/Tyler-OBrien/CouchDB-Pages) on a cluster of virtual private servers from a few different providers.
+[tobrien.me](https://tobrien.me) is hosted via [CouchDB Pages](https://github.com/Tyler-OBrien/CouchDB-Pages) on a cluster of virtual private servers from a few different providers.
 Routing is handled via [Anycast]({{< ref "/posts/2022/06/28/building-an-anycast-cdn" >}} "My Anycast Network").
+Both DNS and HTTP is done on these machines, no third party providers.

-The location you are currently accessing this page from is:
+The Anycast location you would hit is:

 {{< requestLocation >}}

+[tylerobrien.dev](https://tylerobrien.dev) is the same website, hosted on Cloudflare Pages.
+Using Cloudflare for DNS as well.

 This website was build using [Hugo](https://gohugo.io/), and [Congo](https://git.io/hugo-congo), a Hugo theme.